dotnet/dotnet-docker/samples/aspnetapp/README.md

 Note: The `-p` argument maps port 8000 on your local machine to port 80 in the container (the form of the port mapping is `host:container`).
 See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline parameters.
 In some cases, you might see an error because the host port you select is already in use.
 Choose a different port in that case.

+You can also view the ASP.NET Core site running in the container on another machine.
+This is particularly useful if you are wanting to view an application running on an ARM device like a Raspberry Pi on your network.
+In that scenario, you might view the site at a local IP address such as `http://192.168.1.18:8000`.

 ## Build an image for Windows Nano Server

 The following example demonstrates targeting Windows Nano Server (x64) explicity (you must be have Windows containers enabled):